x1ao4/plex-collection-importer/README.md

 ## Requirements
 - Python 3.6 or higher installed.
-- Required third-party library: plexapi (install with `pip install plexapi`).
+- Required third-party library: plexapi and BeautifulSoup (install with `pip install plexapi beautifulsoup4`).
 - Have an available TMDb API (TMDb API can be applied for free in TMDb account settings, optional).

 ## Config